Dynamic programming on bipartite tree decompositions: Further research

 Except for \textsc{3-Coloring}, all the problems we consider are covering and packing problems.
 We are still far from a full classification of the variants that are {\sf para-NP}-complete, and those that are not (\FPT or \XP).
 For instance, concerning {\sc $H$-Subgraph-Cover}, we provided \FPT-algorithms when $H$ is a clique (\autoref{cor-Kt-cover}).
 This case is particularly well-behaved because we know that in a tree decomposition every clique appears in a bag.
 On the other hand, as an immediate consequence of the result of Yannakakis~\cite{Yannakakis81node} (\autoref{yan}), we know that {\sc $H$-Subgraph-Cover} is {\sf para-NP}-complete for every bipartite graph $H$ containing $P_3$ (cf.~\autoref{sec-covering}).
 We do not know what happens when $H$ is non-bipartite and is not a clique.
 An apparently simple but challenging case is {\sc $C_5$-Subgraph-Cover} (or any other larger odd cycle).
 The main difficulty seems to be that {\sc $C_5$-Subgraph-Cover} does not have the gluing property, which is the main ingredient in this paper to show that a problem is nice, and therefore to obtain an \FPT-algorithm.
 We do not exclude the possibility that the problem is {\sf para-NP}-complete, as we were not able to obtain even an \XP\ algorithm.

-Concerning the packing problems, namely {\sc $H$-Subgraph/Induced/Scattered/Odd-Minor-Packing}, we provide \XP-algorithms for them in \autoref{xp} when $H$ is non-bipartite.
-Unfortunately, we do not know whether any of them admits an \FPT-algorithm, although we suspect that it is indeed the case.
+Concerning the packing problems, {\sc $H$-(Induced-)Subgraph/Scattered/Odd-Minor-Packing}, we provide \XP-algorithms for them in \autoref{xp} when $H$ is non-bipartite.
+Unfortunately, we do not know whether any of them admit an \FPT-algorithm, although we suspect that it is indeed the case.
 We would like to mention that it is possible to apply the framework of equivalence relations and representatives (see for instance~\cite{GarneroPST15,GarneroPST19,BasteST20}) to obtain an \FPT-algorithm for {\sc $K_t$-Subgraph-Packing} parameterized by \btw.
-However, since a number of definitions and technical details are required to present this algorithm, we decided not to include it in this paper (which is already quite long).
+However, since a number of definitions and technical details are required to present this algorithm, we decided not to include it in this paper.
 However, when $H$ is not a clique, we do not know whether {\sc $H$-Subgraph-Packing} admits an \FPT-algorithm.
 A concrete case that we do not know how to solve is when $H$ is the \emph{paw}, i.e., the 4-vertex graph consisting of one triangle and one pendent edge.

 Beyond bipartite tree decompositions, we introduce a more general type of decompositions that we call $q$(-torso)-$\Hcal$-tree decompositions.
 For $\Bcal$ being the class of bipartite graphs, we prove in \autoref{lem-paraNP-non-bip} that for every $q \geq 2$ and every 2-connected graph $H$ with an edge, {\sc $H$-Scattered-Packing} is {\sf para-NP}-complete parameterized by $q$(-torso)-$\Bcal$-treewidth.
 It should be possible to prove similar results for other covering and packing problems considered in this article.